Program Counter & Stack Pointer

 PSH $A ; Push the content of register A onto the stack

-; $PC now points to the next instruction (SUB $A, 1 at address 0x0002)
+; $PC now points to the next instruction.

-; $PC now points to the next instruction (CMP $A, 0 at address 0x0003)
+; $PC now points to the next instruction.

-CMP $A, 0 ; Check if A is zero
+CMP $A, 0 ; Check if A is zero.

-; $PC points to the next instruction (PUL $A at address 0x0004)
+; $PC points to the next instruction.

-; $PC now points to the next instruction (JZ 0x200 at address 0x0005)
+; $PC now points to the next instruction.

-JZ 0x200 ; Jump to 0x200 if the content of register A is zero
+JZ 0x0200 ; Jump to 0x0200 if the previous CMP set the zero flag.

 ; ...
 The code would continue with other instructions starting here